r00dY/swiper/README.md

 # To do

 1. No GSAP
-2. Components
-3. Active / visibility events
+2. Active / visibility events
-4. Components (dots / arrows).
+3. Components (dots / arrows).

 SimpleSwiper stuff: